 This substitution can expose additional attack surface in some cases, as a cross-site scripting vulnerability in the requesting origin can allow elevation of privileges against the requested resource when compared to a server-to-server back channel.

-As a substitute for JSONP-style cross-origin credentialed requests, use of this specification significantly improves the security posture of the requesting application, as it provides cross-origin data access whereas JSONP operates via cross-origin code-injection.
-The requesting application has to validate that data received from origins that are not completely trusted conforms to expected formats and authorized values.
+Relative to JSONP-style cross-origin credentialed requests, use of this specification significantly improves the security posture of the requesting application as CORS provides cross-origin access to data whereas JSONP operates via cross-origin code-injection.
+The requesting application must still validate that data received from origins that are not completely trusted conforms to expected formats and authorized values.

 As a substitute for cross-origin communication techniques relying on loading a resource, with credentials, into an HTML iframe element, and subsequently employing cross-document messaging or other cross-origin side channels, this specification provides a roughly equivalent security posture.
 Again, data received from origins that are not completely trusted has to be validated to conform to expected formats and authorized values.